kcl-lang/kcl-lang.io/versioned_docs/version-0.4.4/user_docs/guides/working-with-konfig/2-structure.md

 └── project.yaml    # Project metadata
 ```

-The Project represents an application and Stack represents different environments of this application, such as dev, pre and prod, etc. Common configurations can be stored in a `base` directory under this Project.
+The Project represents an application and Stack represents different environments of this application, such as dev, pre, prod, etc. Common configurations can be stored in a `base` directory under this Project.